henrylukito/db/README.md

 ## Schema

-`files` contains a list of files that will be processed.
-For each entry, `path` and `doctype` are required.
-Additional properties may be required depending on doctype.
+`files` should contain a list of files that will be read.
+For each file entry, `path` and `doctype` attributes are required.
+Additional attributes may be required depending on the doctype.

 ## Doctypes